 bit field whose length is precision.
-The bits
+The bits of

-Set the bit location of the least significant bit of a bit field whose length is precision.
+bit field whose length is precision.
 The bits of the entire data are numbered beginning at zero at the least significant bit of the least significant byte (the byte at the lowest memory address for a little-endian type or the byte at the highest address for a big-endian type).
 The offset property defines the bit location of the least significant bit of a bit field whose length is precision.
 If the offset is increased so the significant bits "hang over" the edge of the datum, then the size property is automatically incremented.